How to Make Your Small Business More Secure on a Budget

 Incident Response Plan

-If you don’t have an incident response plan, then it is so important that you get one sorted out as soon as you can.
-You need to plan out what you’d need to do in the event of a hack, and whether it’s possible to lock down your systems.
-You might also want to run drills so that your team can practice what to do as well.
-This will help you out a lot in the event of a breach and it will also help you to feel confident in the policies that you have right now.
+At its most basic, your incident response plan must include what you’ll need to do in the event of a hack and whether you can lock down your systems.
+After creating your plan, you might also want to run drills so your team can practice what to do.
+This will help you out a lot in the event of a breach, and it will also help you to feel confident in the policies that you have right now.

 Of course, protecting your business doesn’t have to be difficult and by putting the work in, you will soon find that it is easier than ever for you to protect your business and everything that you have worked for.